swaxi/GEOL-QMAPS/README.md

 #### 6.3.5.
 Save Changes Made to the Field Data Forms
 Enables to save a new `.qlr` QGIS layer definition file in a directory to be supplied. <br>
-This file includes customised styles for empty field data layers and updated dictionaries.
+This file includes group architecture, customised styles for empty field data layers and updated dictionaries of the FIELD DATA group.
 It guarantees to keep consistent mapping standards for different projects, which facilitates post-field data compilation and processing.

 #### 6.3.6.
 Clip Field Data to Current Canvas
 Clip GEOL-QMAPS-standardised legacy field data layers to current QGIS Canvas, or select a polygon shapefile to be the clipping polygon.<br>